dapr/quickstarts/README.md

 [![Join the chat at https://gitter.im/Dapr/samples](https://badges.gitter.im/Dapr/samples.svg)](https://gitter.im/Dapr/samples?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-This repository contains a series of samples that highlight Dapr capabilities.
+This repository contains a series of samples that highlight dapr capabilities.
 The first sample demonstrates how we run Dapr in standalone mode, while the second highlights how we run the same application in Kubernetes.
 Each subsequent sample includes instructions for running both in standalone and in Kubernetes.

 ## Supported Dapr Runtime version